 Sooner or later, most WordPress websites run into security issues.
-For instance, plugins and themes can develop WordPress vulnerabilities that could be exploited by hackers to break into your website.
+For instance, plugins and themes can develop vulnerabilities that could be exploited by hackers to break into your website.

-A WordPress Security Audit can help identify these issues promptly so that you can take measures to close any security gaps on your site.
+A WordPress security audit can help identify these issues promptly so that you can take measures to close any security gaps on your site.
 When you run a security audit, you will check the existing security measures on your website.
 And then identify what more security measures can you implement on your website to ensure that it’s protected.

 A full security audit can involve several steps and can become a mess if you don’t have a process and a checklist in place.

 Now, it’s quite likely that you’ve already done a WordPress security audit before.
 The point behind this article is to help you set up a process that you can repeat at the end of every 3 months.
 Ideally, a WordPress security audit should be done daily.
 But to be on the safe side and still be reasonable, we recommend doing this every month.